aliceriot/CryptoPals/set1/Python/ex06/literate_python/matasano_06.md

-Ok, so we zip string one and string two together, then we XOR them (which will leave ones wherever they differ), using `bin` to get a string representation of that, and then count the number of ones.
+Ok, so we zip string one and string two together, then we XOR them (which will leave ones wherever they differ), use `bin` to get a string representation of that, and then count the number of ones.
 If we sum this across `zip(s1,s2)` we get our difference.
 Nice!